dgleba/home-library-seed/README.md

 This repository is the starting point for much of the work in the book [Angular for Rails Developers](https://www.angularonrails.com/angular-rails-developers/).

+The app doesn't _do_ anything but it's a solid starting point.
+All the test pass and the code is clean.

+If you load the app in your browser, you'll simply see "app works!".
+If you want the Angular app to actually retrieve data from Rails, you can follow something like my [Angular 2 HTTP Example](https://www.angularonrails.com/angular-2-http-example/) post, although of course using this HomeLibrary project instead of AuthorWizard.

 ## Installation

 ```